yunyicheng/mlcb-project/README.md

-# Cell-Cell Communication Analysis Using Graph Attention Networks (GAT)
+# Cell-Cell Communication Analysis Using Graph Attention Networks (GAT) and Spatial Transcriptomics Data

 ## Overview
 This project uses a **Graph Attention Network (GAT)** to study **cell-cell communication** by predicting coexpression scores for ligand-receptor interactions.
 By integrating spatial and transcriptomic data, the model captures how spatial relationships influence transcriptional interactions and cell communication.